 It's a technology that has existed for years (Nikola Tesla predicted it even in the early 1900s), but it is only now that energy companies are trying to make it available economically and on a large scale, and by 2030 they will succeed.

 9 Large hard drives

-There was a time when storage space was a critical factor in choosing a computer or phone.
-But today, with fast Internet access and inexpensive cloud-based storage, size will no longer matter within the next 10 years.
+There was a time when storage was a critical factor in choosing a computer or phone.
+But today, with fast internet access and affordable cloud-based storage, size won't matter within the next 10 years.

 Paying a small subscription fee we watch the streaming of Spotify and Netflix, we automatically backup everything (on services such as iCloud, Google and Dropbox) and we have immediate access to multiple devices.